DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 });
 ```

-Another job of the test controller is providing access to the internal context required for test API to operate.
+The test controller also provides access to the internal context the test API requires to operate.
 This is why [selectors](selecting-page-elements/selectors/README.md) and
 [client functions](obtaining-data-from-the-client/README.md) need the test controller object when they are
 called from Node.js callbacks.

 #### Using Test Controller Outside of Test Code

-You may sometimes need to call test API from outside of test code.
+You may sometimes need to call the test API from outside the test code.
 For instance, your [page model](../recipes/using-page-model.md)
-can contain methods that perform common operations used in many tests, like authentication.
+can contain methods that perform common operations used in different tests (like authentication).

 ```js
 import { Selector } from 'testcafe';